caiojardim/quiz-react/README.md

 <h1>Quiz</h1>

-<p>This project had the idea of recreating creating a quiz game with react</p>
+<p>This project had the idea of creating a quiz game with react</p>

 <h4>Demo: https://cj-quiz-react.netlify.app</h4>